luciangreen/gitl/README.md

 # GitL

-* Decentralised Git that lets you commit and view diffs of version control system in your local folder.
+* GitL is a decentralised Git that lets you commit and view diffs of version control system in your local folder.

 # Getting Started